 1. Always wash your hands before doing treatments.

-See the other website links on theΒ Eczema Support websiteΒ for more details of managing eczema at these challenging times.
+See the other website links on the Eczema Support website for more details on managing eczema at these challenging times.

 Australian College of Dermatology